hoffmanap/fmsp/README.md

 - **Hotspots use a ~30m grid and count distinct devices, not raw pings** — otherwise one phone idling in one spot for an hour would outrank a spot forty different hikers each pass through once.
 Hotspots are split into two lists: trailhead/parking clusters (Tom Mays, North Hills Access, Lost Dog Access) and mid-trail points of interest, found by excluding those three trailheads and re-running the same clustering pass.
 - **Home-location grid cells are dropped below 3 devices.** No single household is ever identifiable on the map or in the ZIP-code table.
 - **This is panel data, not a gate count.** It reflects wherever the data provider had device coverage, which can shift over a 2.5-year window independent of real-world attendance.
 Year-over-year comparisons in the "when people visit" section are called out as directional, not exact, for this reason.
+- **The park boundary is a visual reference only, not an analytical filter.** The pathing export is pulled *per named trail polygon* — every ping in it is already tagged to one of the 110 trail buffers (confirmed: exactly 110 unique polygon IDs, no "unassigned" bucket), so the raw data cannot show genuine off-trail movement; that was never collected.
+Separately, the City of El Paso's public "BOUNDARY" GIS layer for the park turned out to be a patchwork of ~22 disjoint parcels that doesn't fully cover the park's real footprint — testing it turned up entire well-established trailheads (North Hills Access, Lost Dog Access) sitting outside it, which would make any "% of activity outside the legal boundary" stat misleading.
+So the boundary is drawn on the maps for geographic context only; `analysis/analyze_0_geo.py` also filters out two clearly-unrelated polygon slivers (~50km away, near Horizon City) that the same ArcGIS query returned alongside the real park parcels.

 ## Reproducing the pipeline